The 3 easiest level 1 CFA exam topics are:

-2. Choose from 'the best' portfolios those suitable for the client because compliant with the client’s investment profile.
+- 2. Choose from 'the best' portfolios those that are suitable for the client because they are compliant with the client’s investment profile.

-Readings 41 & 42 are full of formulas and concepts that help you develop these analytical skills.
+Modules 62 & 63 are full of formulas and concepts that help you develop these analytical skills.
 You will learn:

-5. how to make the analysis of risks and returns for different portfolios much easier thanks to the CAPM model.
+- 5. how to analyze risks and returns for different portfolios a lot easier thanks to the CAPM model.

 So, to be able to grasp the real meaning of portfolio management (not only as a topic but also as a skill), you will surely need to understand what the expected rate of return, standard deviation, and correlation coefficient are and how they work.
 Without these QM concepts, there’s no portfolio management.

-It seems that the whole CF topic builds on this 'friendly borrowing' rule.
+It seems that the whole CI topic builds on this 'friendly borrowing' rule.

 It borrows a lot:

-Get friendly with the 'lending' topics first and you can get done with Corporate Finance quickly.
+Get friendly with the 'lending' topics first and you can get done with Corporate Issuers quickly.

-By studying all the 3 topics before you start reading Corporate Finance, you can facilitate the understanding of this topic excessively.
+By studying all the 3 topics (QM, PM, FSA) before you start reading Corporate Issuers, you can facilitate the understanding of this topic excessively.

-Study QM, FRA & PM before Corporate Finance to speed up its intake.
-Apart from a couple of more complex bits, CF theory is quite intuitive & easy to handle.
+Study QM, PM & FSA before Corporate Issuers to speed up its intake.
+Apart from a couple of more complex bits, CI theory is quite intuitive & easy to handle.

-Owing to the borrowed concepts, quite intuitive CF issues and relatively easy formulas, Corporate Finance may actually prove to be the easiest CFA level 1 topic.
+Owing to the borrowed concepts, quite intuitive CI issues, and relatively easy formulas, Corporate Issuers may actually prove to be the easiest level 1 topic.

-Our categorization of the 5 CF readings and the analysis of their contents look as follows:
+Our categorization of the 8 CI modules and the analysis of their contents look as follows:

 introduction to corporate governance & ESG (environment, society, governance) you will get to know more about it when studying for your level 2 exam.